Martinjoh1/Ticket-Maker/README.md

 ## Instructions
 - user will need to install VNC on their computer
 - user will need a mouse, keyboard, ethernet cord and a screen, and follow the instructions on this website https://www.raspberrypi.org/documentation/remote-access/vnc/
-- user then needs to run the program
+- user then needs to call the python script
-- enter the information provided
+- enter the information prompted by the program
-- A ticket will be printed
+- A ticket will be printed after all the necessary information has been collected
-- Scan ticket night of the performance
+- Scan ticket on the night of the performance using the barcode scanner
-- The scanner should say if the ticket scanned is valid or not
+- The system should say if the ticket scanned is valid or not, and also whether the ticket has already been scanned.

 ## Errors and Constraints
 - Printing:

-  - Printing the ticket using a printer was the difficult part.
-We have had problem in using the rapberry pi to print the documents.
+  - Printing the ticket using a label printer was the difficult part.
+We had problems in using the rapberry pi to print the documents.
 We were able to intsall CUPS library but for the Lexmark printer it gave an error message "Printer is not responding" and for brother QL700, it showed the printing job is completed but it did not print anything.
 We tried to use brother QL ppd directly to print the ticket and we were able to print via brother QL printer using raspberry Pi but the only problem was the library allows us to only print images in png format.
-The ticket we have created is in PDF.
+The ticket our system generates is in PDF.
 Thus it does not allow us to print the ticket.
-We tried different ways to convert pdf to image but it was harder than we thought.
+We tried different ways to convert pdf to image but it was harder than we initially thought.
 The libraries were complicated and we still have issues in converting pdf to image.
-Our solution to this problem is to print through VNC server installed in the laptop.
+Our solution to this problem was to print through the printers connected on the network, thus, using the Follow Me Black and White printer.
+This allowed to print the pdf tickets.

-- We could not make the GUI for the user to easily input the ticket information
+- We could not make a GUI for the user to easily interact with the ticket system.
+Implementation of this proved difficult as we only got it to work partially.

-- We did not test the code on the pi soon enough, and there were a lot of things that needed to be installed last minute.
+- Running the code on the Raspberry Pi was a little different than when we tested the scripts on our laptops.
+This means that we had to change certain functions so it could run on the Pi.

 ## References